klekkala/klekkala.github.io/_pages/about.md

 ---

-I am a 4th year Computer Science PhD candidate in [ILab](https://ilab.usc.edu/) at the [University of Southern California](https://usc.edu) working with Prof. [Laurent Itti](http://ilab.usc.edu/itti/).
-You can find my [Resume](files/kiran_cv.pdf), [Research](https://klekkala.github.io/research/) and [Bio](https://klekkala.github.io/bio/).
+I am a Final year Computer Science PhD candidate in [ILab](https://ilab.usc.edu/) at the [University of Southern California](https://usc.edu) working with Prof. [Laurent Itti](http://ilab.usc.edu/itti/).
+You can find my [Resume](files/kiran_cv.pdf), [CV](files/kiran_cv.pdf), [Research](https://klekkala.github.io/research/) and [Bio](https://klekkala.github.io/bio/).

+My PhD thesis is on Transferrable Pretrained models that can be deployed for Lifelong Learning, specifically in the context of Visual Navigation for Mobile robots.
+Along with this I'm also interested in 3D Generative models that allow us to build effective Simulators that help agents?

-For my thesis, I work on Knowledge transfer and sharing between agent models in mobile navigation and manipulation.
-I am also interested in distributed computing and try to utilize parallelized methods in the above training procedures.
+Along with the above research interests, I like to engineer research that could be used for... in distributed computing and try to utilize parallelized methods in the above training procedures.
+I'm also a full-stack roboticicst and spent some time building and deploying models onto hardware platforms.
+We recently built a large-scale mobile-robot for our experiments.
+Please visit the [Beobotv3](https://klekkala.github.io/hardware/) project for more details.

 During my undergraduate studies, I worked on Autonomous Visual Navigation for Quadcopter as part of my Hons.
 Project.
 I implemented state-estimation modules, primarily using sensor fusion for visual-inertial SLAM methods.

-I'm also a full-stack roboticicst and spend rest of my time building and deploying open sourced learning algorithms to hardware platforms.
-We recently built a large-scale mobile-robot for our experiments.
-Please visit the [Beobotv3](https://klekkala.github.io/hardware/) project for more details.

 I borrowed this website from this amazing [repository](https://github.com/academicpages/academicpages.github.io).